Has filter. Liquid error (layout/theme line 213): cannot select the property '' [] templateSuffix is falsey

 How does TurmerItch work?

-The carefully selected ingredients are soothing to reduce itching, promote hair regrowth and help to repel biting insects, as well as keeping the skin healthy and the coat shiny.
+The carefully selected ingredients are soothing to help reduce itching, maintain hair regrowth and help to repel biting insects, as well as keeping the skin healthy and the coat shiny.

-By “priming” the body to be less responsive to allergens generally, subsequent seasonal rises in insects should be less of a problem; the skin of the horse will have a barrier of bioactives that have been shown to act as a repellent, neem for example, and be less responsive to bites.
+By “priming” the body to be less responsive to irritations, subsequent seasonal rises in insects should be less of a problem; the skin of the horse will have a barrier of bioactives that have been shown to act as a repellent, neem for example, and be less responsive to insect bites.

 Where can I find out more?

-Visit this page and follow @thegoldenpastecompany on Facebook and Instagram.
+Visit this page and follow @thegoldenpastecompany on Facebook and Instagram or get in touch with one of the helpful GPCO team.